-Zelensky says he’s Russia’s ‘No. 1 target’ but will stay in Kyiv — and he’s calling for talks with Putin
+Zelensky says he’s Russia’s ‘No. 1 target’ and calls for talks with Putin

 In a video address later Friday, Zelensky called on Russian President Vladimir Putin to sit down for talks.
 “I want to address the president of the Russian Federation once again,” he said.
 “There are battles all over Ukrainian territory.
 Let’s sit at the negotiating table to stop the loss of life.”

-Kremlin spokesman Dmitry Peskov said Moscow was ready to send its foreign and defense ministers to the Belarusian capital, Minsk, for talks, but made clear that Russia still insists on the “demilitarization and denazification” of Ukraine, effectively meaning the ouster of Zelensky’s government.
+Kremlin spokesman Dmitry Peskov said Moscow was ready to send its foreign and defense ministers to the Belarusian capital, Minsk, for talks, but made clear that Russia still expects the “demilitarization and denazification” of Ukraine.

 Before the onslaught of tanks and troops across the border, Putin had demanded that Ukraine abandon any aspirations of joining NATO, give up all weapons and recognize Crimea, which Moscow annexed in 2014, as part of Russia.

-NATO and Europe have left his country alone to defend itself, Zelensky added, warning that the sanctions by Western allies were not enough to stop the violence.
+NATO and Europe have left his country alone to defend itself, Zelensky said in his speech, warning that the sanctions by Western allies were not enough.
 He urged European governments to do more, from withdrawing ambassadors to imposing an oil embargo and airspace closures.

 “I’m sure you see it, all of you, all of Europe.
 But we don’t see what you’re going to do about it.
 How are you going to defend yourselves when you’re so slow to help us in Ukraine?” he asked.

-Ukraine was “not afraid to talk about neutral status,” Zelensky had said in his earlier comments this week.
+Ukraine was “not afraid to talk about neutral status,” Zelensky had said earlier.
 “We are not in NATO now.
 But what security guarantees will we have?
 And which countries will give them to us?”

 Paul Sonne and David L. Stern contributed to this report.